 CRYSTAL CASTLES featuring ROBERT SMITH Not In Love (2010)

-Re-recorded for single release, Alice Beer took a breather to allow guest Robert Smith from THE CURE to take lead on ‘Not In Love’, a dark but accessible number from CRYSTAL CASTLES’ second album.
-Smith more than fitted in with the Canadian duo’s aggressive electronic template on this uncovering of a song originally recorded by obscure new wave combo PLATINUM BLONDE.
+Re-recorded for single release, Alice Beer took a breather to allow guest Robert Smith from THE CURE to take lead vocals on ‘Not In Love’, a dark but accessible number from CRYSTAL CASTLES’ second album.
+Smith more than fitted in with the Canadian duo’s aggressive and occasionally chaotic electronic template on this frantic uncovering of a song originally recorded by obscure Toronto new wave combo PLATINUM BLONDE.

 Available on the CRYSTAL CASTLES featuring ROBERT SMITH single ‘Not In Love’ via Last Gang/Fiction Records